LippertComponents/Blend/README.md

 In this example export some resources

-1. Run ```php BlenderCli.php -r``` you will then be prompted for enter in a comma separated list of resource IDs to include.
+1. Run ```php blend -s``` you will then be prompted for enter in a comma separated list of resource IDs to include.

 2. Something like ```MODX~core/components/blend/database/migrations/m2017_11_14_162358_Resource.php``` will be created along